allegheny-college-cmpsc-406-spring-2024/laser-files/README.md

 2. If using Illustrator, set the color mode to RGB by selecting File>Document Color Mode>RGB Color

 3. Create a design with text inside of a vector cut shape that is 2" X 2" or less.
 Remember a *raster* is a pixel shape and will be burned into the material pixel by pixel.
 A *vector* is a line shape and will be cut into the board in a continuous line.
-(See theexample above for more info)
+(See example above.)

 4. Set the text's fill to black.